second-state/crunw/README.md

 # Manage WebAssembly programs and Docker containers side by side in Kubernetes

----

-**Before you proceed**: Please note the following demo is automated using a script called [running_wasm_in_kubernetes.sh](https://raw.githubusercontent.com/second-state/crunw/main/running_wasm_in_kubernetes.sh).
-You can use it like this.
+## Quick start

+The [running_wasm_in_kubernetes.sh](https://raw.githubusercontent.com/second-state/crunw/main/running_wasm_in_kubernetes.sh) installs and starts the Kubernetes cluster.

 ```bash
 wget https://raw.githubusercontent.com/second-state/crunw/main/running_wasm_in_kubernetes.sh
 sudo chmod a+x running_wasm_in_kubernetes.sh
 ./running_wasm_in_kubernetes.sh
 ```

 Once this runs, please **DO NOT** close the terminal.
 You will need to open a new terminal to perform the rest of this demonstration.

-This above script will get you to the [start-using-the-cluster](https://github.com/second-state/crunw/blob/main/README.md#start-using-the-cluster) section.
+This above script will get you to the [start using the cluster](https://github.com/second-state/crunw/blob/main/README.md#start-using-the-cluster) section.
 You can go ahead and open a new terminal and then continue from there.

-Otherwise, please continue with the following manual steps.
+If you prefer to set it up manually, please continue with the following manual steps.

----

-## Requirements
+## Prerequisites

 1. Install CRI-O and setup with crunw
 2. Install go >= 1.17
 3. Install etcd

-## Environment

-### Setup k8s for local environment
+## Setup k8s for local environment

 ```bash
 # Install go